-Building a green and/or conscious closet from scratch may seem like a challenging undertaking.
+Building a sustainable and ethical wardrobe from scratch may seem like a challenging undertaking.
 Most shoppers want to be in sync with the latest trends, and not many know enough about ethical and eco-friendly labels—are the pieces frumpy and expensive?

 But as the industry undergoes a revolution of sorts, consumer attitudes need to change as well.
 More than ever, customers need to switch up their taste for quick-and-cheap fashion and instead fill their wardrobes with sustainable and ethical staples.